We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Soundproofing effects can sometimes feel relative.
 Changes made, such as hanging curtains or installing acoustic panels, may seem to make a major difference right away.
 However, over time, they might feel less effective as the user gets used to the change.
 For that reason, there is a rating system to help offer concrete answers as to a soundproofing material’s effectiveness.

 Sound Transmission Class (or STC) is a rating of sound isolation.
-It’s described in numbers, and it determines how well something blocks sounds and noise; generally speaking, higher numbers are better.
+It’s described in numbers, and it determines how effectively a particular sound-isolation material blocks sound and noise.
+Generally speaking, higher numbers are better.

 Noise Reduction Coefficient (NRC) describes how a product absorbs sounds, and it works on a range of 0 to 1, with 1 being the most effective.
+As mentioned earlier, it is possible for a product to score an NRC above 1, as did one of our favorite picks, Rockwool’s Safe‘n’Sound.)
 NRC ratings can be highly effective for determining a product like a panel or curtain’s effectiveness.

 Cost